doozMen/wispr-flow-reader/README.md

 # Wispr Flow Reader

+> ⚠️ **Early Stage Software**: This tool is in early development and may have bugs or incomplete features.
+Use at your own risk.

-A command-line tool to query and analyze transcriptions from the Wispr Flow database.
+A command-line tool to query and analyze transcriptions from the [Wispr Flow](https://wispr.com/) voice dictation app database on macOS.

 ## Features